 There are numerous styles of leadership that aren’t inherently good or bad—they’re just different.
 They all have their benefits and drawbacks, as well as their appropriate uses in certain scenarios.

-Read on to find out why understanding your own approach matters, to get a breakdown of eight common leadership styles—along with their pros, cons, identifying characteristics—and to learn how you can change your leadership style.
+Read on to find out why understanding your own approach matters, to get a breakdown of 10 common leadership styles—along with their pros, cons, and identifying characteristics—and to learn how you can pinpoint or change your own leadership style.

 Complete this sentence: “A leader is…”

 What’s your answer?
 Someone who’s in a formal position of power?
 Whoever’s ranked above you on the org chart?
 The person with the corner office and the higher salary?

 Those might be the traditional perceptions, but it’s important to recognize that anybody can be a leader.
 Yes, that means you, too.